Array¶

 template<size_t I, class T, size_t N>

-constexpr const T &get(const Array<T, N> &a) noexcept# - Returns:
+constexpr const T &get(const Array<T, N> &a) noexcept¶ - Returns:

-for (tuple protocol / structured binding support)
+a[I]for (tuple protocol / structured binding support)

 -